 - Checking emails only once a day

-Here are some examples of activities and habits you can try out for the 21-day trial:
+Here are some examples of things you can try out for the 21-day trial:

 - Reaching work early